rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 * FastCGI support
 * And, of course, IPv6

 It’s great!
 So just `sudo dnf install nginx`, right?
-Well, not exactly.
-Let’s be clear: **Rocky Linux repositories don’t actually have the latest production-ready version of Nginx.** Since our goal is bug-for bug compatibility with Red Hat Enterprise Linux, you can always ask them to update their repos.
+Well, not exactly. **Rocky Linux repositories don’t have the latest production-ready version of Nginx.** Since our goal is bug-for bug compatibility with Red Hat Enterprise Linux, you can always ask them to update their repos.
 Or asking the *Nginx* people might work better (you’ll see what I mean).

 What *you* can do, right now, is install the “mainline” branch of Nginx yourself.
 It has all the latest updates and toys, and (to my mind) a simpler directory structure for its configuration files.
 Here’s how to see it all for yourself: